I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-queryauthenticatedchannel.md

 <p>This query can only be made for channel type D3DAUTHENTICATEDCHANNEL_DRIVER_SOFTWARE.</p>

-<p>The input buffer points to a D3DAUTHENTICATEDCHANNEL_QUERY_INPUT structure.</p>

 <p>The output buffer points to a D3DAUTHENTICATEDCHANNEL_ QUERYUNRESRICTTEDPROTECTEDSHAREDRESOURCECOUNT_OUTPUT structure. </p>

 <p>The driver uses the OPM interface to enable protections on an individual output.
 However, OPM gives no assurance that the output that is controlled is the output that contains the protected content. </p>

 <p>This query requests that the driver indicate the number of outputs on which the device presents its content. </p>

-<p>The driver should fail if the crypto session handle that is specified (the same handle that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh451619">CreateCryptoSession</a> function returned in the <b>hCryptoSession</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542923">D3DDDIARG_CREATECRYPTOSESSION</a> structure) is associated with a different display device than the one that is specified. </p>
+<p>The driver should fail if the crypto session handle that is specified (the same handle that the driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createcryptosession.md">CreateCryptoSession</a> function returned in the <b>hCryptoSession</b> member of the <a href="..\d3dumddi\ns-d3dumddi--d3dddiarg-createcryptosession.md">D3DDDIARG_CREATECRYPTOSESSION</a> structure) is associated with a different display device than the one that is specified. </p>

 <p>The driver returns the number of output identifiers that is associated with the device and the crypto session. </p>